 The laptop’s OS, Revit, virtual memory, and more important files will use the SSD drive and the HDD will be where you store your lesser-used files.

 The last thing that you will need to look at would be the laptop’s GPU.
-Revit would generally require a low to mid-range graphics card since its role would only be to allow you to see on the screen in real-time the model you are working on or viewing.
+Revit would generally require a low to mid-range graphics card since its role would only allow you to see the model you are working on or viewing on the screen in real-time.